conedevelopment/cone-site/src/index.md

     cards:
         - title: "Application Development"
           url: "/services/application-development/"
-          description: "With Laravel, we create robust and scalable web applications that seamlessly integrate powerful features, intuitive user interfaces, and secure backend functionality."
+          description: "With Laravel, we create robust and scalable web applications that seamlessly integrate potent features, intuitive user interfaces, and secure backend functionality."
           image: "/img/illustrations/retro-coffee.svg"
           imageAlt: "A running coffee cup with a laptop in its hand."
         - title: "Website Development"